pb111/Machine-Learning-with-Python/README.md

 # Data Science Portfolio in Python

-This repository contains Data Science projects in Python programming language completed by me for self-learning and demonstration purposes.
+This repository contains Data Science projects in Python programming language completed by me for self-learning and demonstration purpose.

 All the projects are done on Jupyter Notebooks (Notebook Server 5.6.0).
 The server is running on Python version 3.7.0.